Domestic football champions

-In men's association football, national associations organize annual championships for their member clubs.
+In men's association football, national associations organise annual championships for their member clubs.
 The winners of those are declared champions of the country.
 Normally, as per tradition, the club is presented a title and the players and staff receive winners' medals.

 Domestic champions usually gain access to continental leagues for the next season.

 Current champions

 Below are lists of the current or last known champions of the nations that are members, full or associate, of one of FIFA's six continental confederations: AFC (Asia), CAF (Africa), CONCACAF (North and Central America and the Caribbean), CONMEBOL (South America), OFC (Oceania), and UEFA (Europe).
 The great majority of those nations are also members of FIFA itself; where this is not the case, this is noted.

-Former and defunct championships are not included.
+Former and defunct championships are not included, and neither are those where there has been no evidence for activity for at least a couple of years.

 AFC

-Countries where two top-level leagues coexist, and which thus have two champions, are Nepal (the Nepal Super League and the Martyr's Memorial A-Division League) and Palestine (the West Bank Premier League and the Gaza Strip Premier League).
+In Palestine two top-level leagues coexist (the West Bank Premier League and the Gaza Strip Premier League), and thus the country has two champions.

 Northern Mariana Islands currently uses the split-season format: "Spring" and "Fall", and thus championship is awarded twice within a calendar year.

 Northern Mariana Islands also does not have FIFA membership.

+There is no indication of current activity of the championships of Pakistan (since c.
+2021) and Sri Lanka (since c.
+2022).
+Both leagues of Palestine have been suspended since 2023 due to the Gaza war.

 CAF

 Réunion and Zanzibar are associate members of CAF and do not have FIFA membership.

+The championship of Sudan has been suspended since 2023 due to the civil war in the country.

 CONCACAF

-In Saint Kitts and Nevis two top-level leagues coexist (the SKNFA Premier League and the N1 League) and thus the country has two champions.
+In Saint Kitts and Nevis two top-level leagues coexist (the SKNFA Premier League and the N1 League), and thus the country has two champions.

-Belize, Costa Rica, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua and Panama currently use the split-season format: "Apertura" and "Clausura" ("Opening" and "Closing" in Belize, "Ouverture" and "Clôture" in Haiti), and thus championship is awarded twice within a calendar year.
+Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, and Puerto Rico currently use the split-season format: "Apertura" and "Clausura" ("Opening" and "Closing" in Belize), and thus championship is awarded twice within a calendar year.

 Bonaire, French Guiana, Guadeloupe, Martinique, Saint Martin and Sint Maarten do not have FIFA membership.

+There is no indication of current activity of the championship of Montserrat since c.
+2017, and of the N1 League of Saint Kitts and Nevis since c.
+2021.

 CONMEBOL

-Bolivia, Colombia and Paraguay currently use the split-season format: "Apertura" and "Clausura" ("Apertura" and "Finalización" in Colombia), and thus championship is awarded twice within a calendar year.
+Colombia ("Apertura" and "Finalización") and Paraguay ("Apertura" and "Clausura") currently use the split-season format, and thus championship is awarded twice within a calendar year.

 OFC

-In Vanuatu two top-level leagues coexist (the Port Vila Football League and the VFF Champions League), and thus the country has two champions.

 Kiribati and Tuvalu are associate members of OFC and do not have FIFA membership.